javascript-tutorial/es.javascript.info/1-js/02-first-steps/18-javascript-specials/article.md

 - Letters and digits, but the first character may not be a digit.
 - Characters `$` and `_` are normal, on par with letters.
 - Non-Latin alphabets and hieroglyphs are also allowed, but commonly not used.

-Variables are dynamically typed.
-They can store any value:

 ```js
 let x = 5;